anurag0608/user_api_transaction/ReadMe.md

 ## USER MONEY TRANSACTION API
-### This app is made using NodeJS, Express and MongoDB
+### This app is made using NodeJS, Express and MongoDB (Used MongoDB Atlas - Cloud DB, Credentials provided in .env file for temporary use)
 ### Supported features
 - Token based authentication using JWT tokens
 - All transactions follow ACID (Atomicity, Consistency, Isolation, Durability) properties.
 More Details: https://www.mongodb.com/basics/acid-transactions